 Canadians have consistently demanded more digital and modern payments options -- what changed in the last few months in the face of a global pandemic?
 A lot.
 Cyrielle Chiron of Payments Canada is joined by Tracey Black, newly appointed CEO of Payments Canada and David Chance of Fiserv and Chair of Payments Canada’s Stakeholder Advisory Council, to discuss the impact COVID-19 is having on payment trends -- where has cash gone? what are consumers doing and why do merchants need to follow the trends…and pronto.

-Now in its second season, The PayPod looks to pick up right where we left off from Season 1 with new topics, new questions and new voices to debate the answers and discuss the challenges of today.
+Now in its second season, The PayPod looks to pick up right where we left off with new topics, new questions, and new voices to debate the answers and discuss the challenges of today.
 Guiding our journey are the needs of Canadians, including consumers, financial institutions, businesses, start-ups, and governments.
-Hear Cyrielle Chiron, Head, Research and Strategic Foresight at Payments Canada and host of The PayPod, interview leading experts and respected thought leaders about the changing payments landscape, the needs of Canadians and how payments Modernization will deliver on them.
+Hear Cyrielle Chiron, Head, Research and Strategic Foresight at Payments Canada and host of The PayPod, interview leading experts and respected thought leaders about the changing payments landscape, the needs of Canadians, and how payments Modernization will deliver on them.